 A lot of people get a later start in life when it comes to saving.
-It’s human nature that most people don’t even think about it until they turn 40.
+It’s human nature that most people don’t even really think about it until they turn 40.

 But if you’re starting that late, chances are you may be falling behind.

-Know the salary rule
+Know this simple salary rule

 By age 35, you should have two times your annual salary saved up for retirement, according to the latest numbers from Fidelity Investments.